legislation/data-documentation/api/overview.md

 You can get metadata (information about an item of legislation) through the API.

-The `<ukm:Metadata>` element in CLML <!--TODO link to explanation of namespaces--> contains information about the item of legislation and the version being viewed, including but not limited to:
+The `<ukm:Metadata>` element in CLML (see the section on [namespaces](/api/xml-intro.md#namespaces) in our introduction to XML for an explanation of what `ukm:` means) contains information about the item of legislation and the version being viewed, including but not limited to:

-* the title of the item
+* the title of the item;
-* the item's type, year and number
+* the item's type, year and number;
-* any "alternative" formats of the item, such as a PDF
+* any &ldquo;alternative&rdquo; formats of the item, such as a PDF;
-* any associated documents, such as Impact Assessments and Explanatory Memoranda
+* any associated documents, such as Impact Assessments and Explanatory Memoranda;
-* the date(s) of enactment, making, laying and/or coming into force of the item (where present in the data)
+* the date(s) of enactment, making, laying and/or coming into force of the item (where present in the data);
-* any powers to make secondary legislation conferred by the item (present only in [revised data]())
+* any powers to make secondary legislation conferred by the item (present only in [revised data]()); and
-* any unapplied changes outstanding for the document
+* any unapplied changes outstanding for the document.

 The CLML Reference Guide has guidance on how to interpret [metadata in CLML]().